Ayisharinsi/Ex.No.10/README.md

 7. **Menu Actions:**

    * **Extended Explanation:** Menu actions provide multiple choices to guide the AI toward a suitable content direction.

    * **Example:**

-     * For an article: “Should the article focus more on the benefits of AI in education, the challenges of AI adoption, or future developments?”
+     * For an article about the project:

+       * “Which topic should the article focus on?”

+         * A. Traditional money laundering detection
+         * B. Graph-based transaction analysis
+         * C. Graph Neural Networks for AML
+         * D. Future applications of AI in financial fraud detection

    * **Why is it useful?**

      * It provides flexibility and helps select the most appropriate topic or perspective.